jasonjolley/website-dev/content/post/how-to-create-a-high-performance-alfresco-development-team/index.md

 ![Alfresco Summit Lightning Talk](small-lightning-talk.jpg)

 {{% alert note %}}
 This article was written in September 2014.
+It stays true even today.
+One difference is that instead of coding with Share, I recommend focussing on Alfresco's ADF framework.
 {{% /alert %}}

 Creating a high performance Alfresco development team does not happen by accident.
 You need to build a team of professional developers, with a consistently adopted development methodology.